Hillel Slovak: Death

 Upon returning home, Slovak isolated himself from the rest of his bandmates, and struggled to resist drug abuse without the support of his friends, and Kiedis in particular.
 He stopped painting and writing in his diary during this time, and little is known about his life during the weeks following the tour, aside from a phone call to his brother on June 24, in which Slovak told him that he was having difficulty staying clean despite his desire to stop taking heroin.
 A few weeks after the band returned from the tour, the members attempted to contact Slovak, but were unable to do so for several days.
-On June 27, 1988, Slovak's body was found slumped over the painting he had been working on at the time of his death, with his body holding a cigarette which had burnt a hole in the canvas of the painting.
-The autopsy reveled that Slovak had died in his Hollywood apartment on June 25, and his body was not discovered until two days later.
-Authorities confirmed that the official cause of death was due to an accidental heroin overdose.
+On June 27, 1988, Slovak's body was found slumped over the painting he had been working on at the time of his death, with his body holding a cigarette that had burnt a hole in the canvas of the painting.
+The autopsy revealed that Slovak had died in his Hollywood apartment on June 25, and his body was not discovered until two days later.
+Authorities confirmed that the official cause of death was an overdose of heroin.
 He is interred at Mount Sinai Memorial Park Cemetery in Hollywood Hills, California.

 Following Slovak's death, Kiedis fled town and did not attend the funeral, considering the situation to be surreal.
 Although he found the death to be a shock, he was not initially "scared straight" and continued to use heroin.
 However, a few weeks later, a friend convinced him to both check into rehab and to visit Slovak's grave, which inspired him to get clean.
 Irons was unable to cope with Slovak's death and subsequently left the band, saying that he did not want to be part of something that resulted in the death of his friends.
 This did not end Irons' musical career, however, as he would work with Johannes on several projects, including the band Eleven, and would join Pearl Jam for a period in the 1990s after initially declining to join the band upon its founding.
 Kiedis and Flea decided to continue making music, hoping to continue what Slovak "helped build".
 They hired McKnight and D.H.
-Peligro as replacements, who were later replaced by Chad Smith and John Frusciante.
+Peligro as replacements, who were later replaced by John Frusciante and Chad Smith.